 Outgoing NYC Transit President Andy Byford has no intention of coasting prior to his resignation becoming effective on Feb.
 21.

 Byford spent a portion of the Monday morning rush hour riding a Manhattan-bound F train prior to transferring at 71st/Continental Avenue.
-In a brief interview on the platform, Byford told the Chronicle the Fast Forward initiative to modernize the subways and the redrawing of bus routes throughout Queens is still a priority, and will still be implemented.
+In a brief interview on the platform, Byford told the Chronicle the Fast Forward initiative to modernize the subways and the redrawing of bus routes throughout Queens are still priorities, and will still be implemented.

 “The big thing in Queens right now is the bus redesign,” he said.
 “That will continue even after I’m gone.
 And we’re going to keep working on that until we get it right.